 The ‘skills’ acquired by most kitchen sales staff emanate from a one week intensive sales training course where they are taught the technique of closing the sale of a kitchen.
 The luckier ones may spend two days doing actual kitchen design.
 Those who emerge as shining stars (in other words they have the ‘gift of the gab’) can forge a career in selling kitchens with no real flair for design or creativity.

-Below you can see examples of bespoke kitchens which Broadway designed, manufactured and installed in customers’ homes.
+Throughout our website you can see examples of bespoke kitchens which Broadway designed, manufactured and installed in customers’ homes.
 You don’t have to look too closely to realise that these are true bespoke kitchens that have been created as one-offs for individual customers and reflect their individuality.
 They are not just a collection of rectangular boxes bolted together, each photo shows design flare combined with practicality.

 In many cases we need to work with walls and floors that are not straight, flat nor at right-angles.
 We often design and fit cabinets and appliances into tricky spaces, where competing designers have simply given up or just not spent enough time or been able to apply enough experience to solve a challenging task to a customers’ satisfaction.